-Performance-based pay depends on the company's business performance and the employee's individual performance or, in the case of managers, also the performance of the unit they head.
+Performance-based pay depends on the Company's business performance and the employee's individual performance or, in the case of managers, also the performance of the unit they head.
 Performance-based pay is intended to motivate and reward the most successful employees who significantly contribute to the achievement of sustainable performance, meet or exceed the agreed goals, strengthen long-term relationships with clients and generate income.
 Individual performance-based pay depends on the achievement of predefined individual goals and other tasks in a manner consistent with expected behaviours and competencies.
 Business performance-based pay depends on a performance indicator or a combination of performance indicators of the company and/or the Group.
-As a rule, performance-based pay may range from 0% to 30% of total annual remuneration, except for direct sales jobs, where the major part of remuneration is linked to sales performance.
 However, in order for performance-based pay to be paid out, a company's financial position must not fall below a certain threshold.
 The system is flexible and includes the option of not paying out any performance-based pay.

-The performance-based pay system and scheme for the management board is considered and approved by the supervisory board.
+The performance-based pay system and scheme for the management board are considered and approved by the supervisory board.
 Performance-based pay for the management board is based on the achievement of the goals and performance of the company as a whole or the Group of which it is a part.